bradmatt275/ha-airtouch3/docs/PROTOCOL_DOCUMENTATION.md

 - Parse bits 0-6 as `value = byte & 0x7F`
 - Multiply by 5 to get percentage (0-100%)

-**Note:** Use damper position to determine zone ON/OFF state (see Zone Data section above).
-The damper value is stable across frames, unlike the bit flags.
+**Note:** Damper position indicates the airflow percentage, NOT the zone ON/OFF state.
+Use bit 7 of Zone Data (bytes 232-247) for ON/OFF.
+A zone that is OFF may retain its previous damper position.

 ---